codebar/tutorials/js/lesson1/tutorial.md

 [Stack of cards](http://designlovr.com/examples/dynamic_stack_of_index_cards/)
 ![](assets/images/effects_1.png)

-It is also becoming common outside of the browser.
-You can write your own programs and servers in JavaScript using [Node.js](http://nodejs.org/).
+It is also becoming more common outside of the browser.
+You can write your own server programs in JavaScript using [Node.js](http://nodejs.org/).

-### Today we will be focusing on understanding the basics
+### Today let's focus on understanding the basics

 ## But before we start...